bigfinfrank/SamsungDebloater/README.md

 - You will probaby get random background ANRs (for those of you that don't know, ANR's are those popups that say "**A**pp **N**ot **R**esponding")
 - If you choose to nuke google services and you don't have MicroG or something similar a **lot** of apps will stop working
 - Deleting knox packages isn't a good idea but I leave the option in there for anyone who is an advanced enough user to know what they're doing.
 If you don't know what you're signing up for then don't delete them.
-- This script is deisgned to be run on a fresh factory reset before internet has been connected and without a SIM card installed (you can insert your SIM afterwards and connect to the internet afterwards.
+- This script is deisgned to be run on a fresh factory reset before internet has been connected and without a SIM card installed (you can insert your SIM afterwards and connect to the internet afterwards).
 - Chances are your device isn't the same model, same revision, same region, same carrier, and same software update version as mine.
 I obviously can't find, remove, and test packages that aren't on my devices and I can't ensure stability on Samsung's million and one different models.

 # Understanding the script and what it does to your device